 While learning web development we don’t need to know completely EVERYTHING in order to achieve good results.
 So in this case, we learn the “essentials” or take a “crash” course to learn a new programming language which is absolutely fine and saves you a LOT of time as well.

-Just like learning a new foreign language like Spanish or Portuguese, you don’t need to know the best perfect Spanish to communicate with a Spanish person, the essentials can get you fast results as well.
+Just like learning a new foreign language like Spanish or Portuguese, you don’t need to master the language and its accents to communicate with a Spanish person, the essentials can get you fast results as well.
 With time and practice, you will become better and better with each programming language.

 So it’s perfectly fine to learn only the essentials and it’s also ok if you want to learn EVERYTHING, but obviously it will take you a lot more time.